unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/users/{user-id}/ds/{subdirectory}`

-Delete a user data storge key.
+Delete a user data storage key.

+##### Permissions

+One of the following:

+* User can delete his own data storage list.
+* User must have at least `d_u_list` [permission](#permission-object) to the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 204 and body is empty.

-On failure, response has HTTP status of 400 or greater.
+* `204 No Content`: Returned if the data storage is deleted successfully.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to delete user data storage.
+* `404 Not Found`: one of the following:
+    * Returned if the user id is invalid.
+    * Returned if the subdirectory is invalid.

 ##### Example